Xmetalfanx/dockerSetup/DockerhubTemplate.md

 RUN zypper dup

 # Some software needed for my scripts
-RUN zypper --non-interactive install curl wget lsb-release nano git inxi
+RUN zypper --non-interactive install curl wget lsb-release git inxi

 # get scripts
 # COMMENTED OUT for now but this would get my scripts and put you in the script's directory